Using the Mako Server

 sudo mako -l::myapp.zip -u `whoami`

-Note: the server will open alternate ports above 1024 if it is unable to open the default ports.
+Note: The server will open alternate ports above 1024 if it is unable to open the default ports.

 sudo setcap cap_net_bind_service=+ep /path/2/mako